-The ASPREE-XT Longitudinal Data Set (XT02) contains analytical data collected for the parent ASPREE Clinical Trial (2010 – June 2017), the Bridge period (June 2017 to 31 January 2018) and the ASPREE-XT cohort study (1 February 2018 onward) through to the participant’s second ASPREE-XT annual visit date (XT02), i.e., the participant’s second annual visit after 1 February 2018.
-For participants who did not have a second ASPREE-XT annual visit, the scheduled date of their second annual visit was used as a cut-off date for data capture.
+The ASPREE-XT Longitudinal Data Set (XT04) contains analytical data collected for the parent ASPREE Clinical Trial (2010 – June 2017), the Bridge period (June 2017 to 31 January 2018) and the ASPREE-XT cohort study (1 February 2018 onward) through to the participant’s fourth ASPREE-XT annual visit date (XT04), i.e., the participant’s fourth annual visit after 1 February 2018.
+For participants who did not have a fourth ASPREE-XT annual visit, the scheduled date of their fourth annual visit was used as a cut-off date for data capture.
 Milestone visits conducted after cessation of study medication, which were not included in the ASPREE Longitudinal Data Set (Version 3), have been included in this data set.

-If an ASPREE participant withdrew prior to the start of ASPREE-XT, fact of death was included in this data set if the participant died before the date of linkage with the National Death Index (NDI).
-For Australia, the linkage was 1 October 2019 and for the United States of America (US) this was 2 November 2017.
+If an ASPREE participant withdrew prior to the start of ASPREE-XT, fact of death was included in this data set if the participant died before the date of the most recent linkage with the NDI.
+For Australia, this linkage was 8 January 2022 and for the US this was 2 November 2017.

 NOTE: Sub-study data is not included in this data set.
 For more information on ASPREE sub-studies please see here.